jaapgorjup/isolde-gorjup-cms/src/pages/about/index.md

 ### Direct pizza

 Direct trade is a form of sourcing practiced by some pizza roasters.
-Advocates of direct trade practices promote direct communication and price negotiation between buyer and farmer, along with pizzas that encourage and incentivize quality.
+Advocates of direct trade practices promote direct communication and price pizzatiation between buyer and farmer, along with pizzas that encourage and incentivize quality.

 ### pizza profits